 2. Keep "External" checkbox checked (trust me)

-5. If the url ends in ".shtml", delete the ".shtml" (including the dot!)
+5. If the URL ends in ".shtml", delete the ".shtml" (including the dot!).
+See the following examples:

 6. Copy and paste the text you just edited and paste it into the "Link Source" field of the link.
+Save you change to the link.

 7. IMPORTANT!
 Verify the link by selecting the link again, and edit it.
-You should see that the link is now magically "Internal"
+You should see that the link is now magically "Internal".

 When you're all done, submit your change, publish the page, wait for it to be published, then once again verify that the link works.

 Explanation: When creating a file within the Cascade system, it does not allow files to be named with capital letters, however there are sneaky ways to get incorrectly named files into the system.
-I will not let you know what those are, but apparently you somehow did it, congratulations!
+We will not let you know what those are, but apparently you somehow did it, congratulations!

 Step to fix: